pknowles/vulkan_objects/README.md

    Most objects are move-only and not copyable.
 This matches the API, e.g. you can't copy a VkDevice.

+## Issues

+- Some `vkCreate*` calls are plural but have singular destruction.
+E.g.
+  `vkCreateGraphicsPipelines` -> `vkDestroyPipeline`.
+By default, singular constructors will be created.
+If needed, a `makePipelines()` wrapper can be added to allow the driver to create these objects in batches, before splitting them to individual C++ objects.
+- Some `vkCreate*` calls are plural and have plural destruction, e.g.
+  `vkAllocateCommandBuffers` -> `vkFreeCommandBuffer`.
+Ideally these would be modelled with a plural `CommandBuffers` container.
+On balance being able to split up ownership with an individual `CommandBuffer` object is more useful.
+  Thus, singular objects will be the norm until someone tells me this impacts perf significantly.
+Nothing prevents plural objects being added in the future.
+- Some `vkCreate*` have no destruction.
+E.g. `vkCreateDisplayModeKHR`. \*shruggie\*

 ## Error handling

 Exceptions